 Graduates in Residence (GiRs)

-The Canberra Glassworks Graduates in Residence (GiR) Program has been created with support from UniSA, ANU, SCA and Monash University, to give a significant opportunity to an outstanding recent graduate from their respective glass programs.
+The Canberra Glassworks Graduates in Residence (GiR) Program has been created with support from UniSA and ANU, to give a significant opportunity to an outstanding recent graduate from their respective glass programs.

 This residency provides artists with a place and time for research and development, creating a new body of work, developing a particular idea or continuing along a theme, and connecting with other recent graduates from around Australia.